CU-DBMI/pmc-crawler/README.md

 in the value for `AUTHORS_SHEET_ID`; you will see it appear as the default value when you run the cralwer.

+### If You're Using a Local Spreadsheet

+Make a note of the name of your file, as you'll be supplying it to the script shortly.

 ### Running the Crawler

-Once you have the requirements installed, you can run the script `run_crawl.sh`, which will prompt you for the following:
+Once you have the requirements installed, you can run the script `./run_crawl.sh` if you're intending to import your authors list from Smartsheet.
+If you're instead using a local file, run the script with the filename after the script, e.g. if your file were named `my_authors.xlsx` you'd invoke it like `./run_crawl.sh my_authors.xlsx`.

+In either case, the script will prompt you for the following:

 - the starting date to gather publications (the default is the first of the current month),
 - the ending date (default is the end of the current month)
-- the Smartsheet sheet ID where your author list is stored (see below for how to obtain this)
+- the Smartsheet sheet ID where your author list is stored (only if using Smartsheet; see above for how to obtain this number if you are)
 - the department for which to provide results (default is blank, which disables filtering).
     - this filters the authors' "Primary Department" field by the value